 - a) First offense three (3) days out-of-school suspension. - b) Second offense five (5) days out-of-school suspension. - c) Third offense ten (10) days out-of-school suspension or greater action appropriate to the student's past disciplinary history. - 9.
 Driving recklessly on school property or breaking Pennsylvania driving laws while coming to or going home from school or school event is prohibited.
-In addition to driving suspension, students may be subjected to additional disciplinary action as deemed appropriate by school administration. - a) First offense suspension of driving privileges for 30 school days - b) Second offense suspension of privileges for a minimum of 180 school days
+In addition to driving suspension, students may be subjected to additional disciplinary action as deemed appropriate by school administration. - a) First offense may result in a suspension of driving privileges for up to 30 school days. - b) Second offense (as well as subsequent offenses) may result in a suspension of driving privileges for up to 180 school days.